 If you’re the mom of a baby, an emergency is a time when you are especially grateful that you are breastfeeding.
 We all know that breastfeeding has major health benefits for both babies and moms, but we seldom think of breastfeeding as literally live-saving.

-Pam Wiggins, La Leche League Leader and lactation consultant, quotes Jennifer and others whose lives were saved by breastfeeding in her article “911 Breastfeeding.”
-(Mothering, November/December 2007).
-Wiggins reassures mothers that the stress of an emergency will not make their milk dry up and that even starving women can sustain breasfeeding babies for a while.
+Pam Wiggins, La Leche League Leader and lactation consultant, reassures mothers that the stress of an emergency will not make their milk dry up and that even starving women can sustain breasfeeding babies for a while.
+The United States Breastfeeding Coalition (USBC) has issued a Position Statement on Infant/Young Child Feeding in Emergencies and its website has key facts about breastfeeding in emergencies, and extensive resources on breastfeeding and emergencies.

 Wiggins also states that even when a baby is weaned, the mother can nurse again.
-This is called relactation and is recommended by the American Academy of Peditatrics (AAP) in case of an emergency.
-According to the AAP, in “Infant Feeding in a Disaster,” regardless of whether or not a mother has breastfed prior to the crisis, if a mother and baby are together during an emergency, health care workers should provide support for the mother to relactate.
+This is called relactation and is suggested by the American Academy of Peditatrics (AAP) in case of an emergency.
+According to the AAP, in “Infant Feeding in Disasters and Emergencies,” regardless of whether or not a mother has breastfed prior to the crisis, if a mother and baby are together during an emergency, health care workers should provide support for the mother to relactate.

 REBUILDING A MILK SUPPLY